galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 >
 > 2. Create a collection named `VFs accessions` with `VFs accessions` files for both tags
 >
-> 3. Create a collection named with `VFs accessions with SampleID` with `VFs accessions with SampleID` files
+> 3. Create a collection named `VFs accessions with SampleID` with `VFs accessions with SampleID` files
 >
 > 4. Create a collection named `Contigs` with `Contigs` files
 >